 How can you find these colleges?
 The best way to find colleges is by attending college fairs and asking questions, and then visiting each college that is interesting, and asking more questions.

-In just the last few months, a few of my Gold Care Club members have received a full tuition scholarships, or an invitation to full scholarship competitions, at these universities.
-I know there are many other colleges as well, these are just a few that are most recent.
+In just a few months, a few of my Gold Care Club members have received a full tuition scholarships, or an invitation to full scholarship competitions, at these universities.
+And, on Facebook, my readers mentioned colleges that they knew of homeschoolers getting full tuition scholarships, many were their own children.
+Look at this list!

-Here is their first-person, real-homeschooler advice, on what made the different in scholarships for their family.
+Here is a first-person look from some real-homeschooler with advice on what made the different in scholarships for their family.

 I attended the North Carolina Homeschool Conference several years ago when you were speaking.
 My daughter was just beginning High School and I felt lost.
 You were wonderful!
 I left the conference feeling energized and encouraged.
 I read your books, watched your Youtube videos and your online classes.
 I can't tell you how often we used your advise in Dual Enrollment, college visits, transcripts, applying for scholarships, etc. I felt like you were walking beside us through it all.
 My daughter applied early her Junior summer (last year) to her #1 college choice (Liberty University) and was accepted right away.
 Then she applied to the Honor's Program early and was accepted right away.
 She received multiple academic scholarships and then received the Valedictorian Scholarship this summer which is a four year, full tuition scholarship.
 We are elated and thanking God for your wisdom and encouragement to homeschoolers.
 Without your guidance I'm not sure the results would have been as amazing.
 I pass along your website and information to as many homeschoolers as I can.
 God Bless you Lee!
 And thank you so much for ministering to our family!Tracy